cybertraining-dsc/fa20-523-349/project/project.md

 ## 1. Introduction

-Rank Forecasting in Car Racing.
 Indy500 is the premier event of the IndyCar series.
 Each year, 33 cars compete on a 2.5-mile oval track for 200 laps.
 The track is split into several sections or timeline.
 E.g., SF/SFP indicate the start and finish line on the track or on the pit lane, respectively.
-A local communication network broadcasts race information to all the teams, following a general data exchange protocol\cite{IndyCar_Understanding_nodate}. we aim to predict the leading car in the future through telemetry data generated in real time during the race.
+A local communication network broadcasts race information to all the teams, following a general data exchange protocol.
-Given a prediction step $t_p$, and a time point $t_0$ in the game, we predict the following two events: a) Whether the currently leading car continue to lead at time $t_0 + t_p$. b): Which car is the leading car at  time $t_0 + t_p$.
+We aim to predict the leading car in the future through telemetry data generated in real time during the race.
+Given a prediction step $t_p$, and a time point $t_0$ in the game, we predict the following two events:
+1. Whether the currently leading car continue to lead at time t_0 + t_p.
+2. Which car is the leading car at  time t_0 + t_p.

 ## 2. Background Research and Previous Work

 In many real-world applications, data is captured over the course of time, constituting a Time-Series.
 Time-Series often contain temporal dependencies that cause two otherwise identical points of time to belong to different classes or predict different behavior.
 This characteristic generally increases the difficulty of analysing them.
-The IndyCar Series is the premier level of open-wheel racing in North America.
-Computing System and Data analytics is critical to the game, both in improving the performance of the team to make it faster and in helping the race control to make it safer.
-IndyCar ranking prediction is a practical application of time series problems.
-We will use the LSTM model to analyze the state of the car, and then predict the future ranking of the car.
+The traditional statistical learning model (Naive Bayes, SVM, Simple Neural Networks) is difficult to deal with the problem of time series prediction, since the model is unable to understand the time-series dependence of data.
+Traditional time series prediction models such as ARMA / ARIMA can only deal with linear time series with certain periodicity.
+The anomaly events and human strategies in the racing competition make these methods no longer applicable.
+Therefore, time series prediction models (RNN, GRU, LSTM, etc.) based on deep learning are more suitable for solving such problems.

 ## 3. Choice of Data-sets